nchlswhttkr/buildkite-job-dependency-experiment/README.md

 So in this case the input job did not block the succeeding command steps `three` and `four`, but did block the `answer` job because it had a `depends_on` for one of the inputs.
 In the end, once the input was given the job did not become unblocked and resume.

-For the next run I'm going to remove the `depends_on` from `answer`, but still try to print the value from the meta-data store (with a default value provided in case).
+For the next run I'm going to remove the `depends_on` from `answer`, but still try to print the value from the meta-data store (~with a default value provided in case~ *).
 I'm going to try and wait for this `answer` job to run before filling in the input.

 I'll leave the concurrent agent changes investigation stuff for another run.

+\* I forgot the default value, see notes from the second run.

+### Second run

+Commit `02488e2b` // Build https://buildkite.com/nchlswhttkr/dependencies-and-input-experiment/builds/3

+So I forgot the set the default value and the `answer` job failed.
+It did run without waiting for the input step though.